 Please join GOCO in its 2020 strategic planning process!
 As part of our efforts, we’ll be engaging with stakeholders and partners across Colorado and hosting a statewide listening tour open to all.
-If you can’t join us for these in-person meetings, provide input through the form below, or save the date for an interactive strategic planning webinar on Tuesday, March 3rd from 2-3 p.m.
-Get the details on the tour and webinar here.
-If you have any questions or comments, email us at firstname.lastname@example.org or contact a staff member directly.
+If you can’t join us for these in-person meetings, you can provide input through the form below.
+On March 3rd, GOCO hosted an interactive strategic planning webinar, which was open to the public.
+The webinar presentation slides are available for download here.
+You can find details about tour stops by visiting our listening tour page.
+If you have any questions or comments, email us at email@example.com or contact a staff member directly.

 GOCO’s very existence is a result of Coloradans’ desire to protect and improve what they value most about their great state: our great outdoors.
 In 1992, our state’s voters approved a constitutional amendment to create the Great Outdoors Colorado Trust Fund, which invests a portion of Colorado Lottery proceeds in helping preserve, protect, enhance, and manage the state’s wildlife, park, river, trail, and open space heritage.

 Since 1992, our hardworking and passionate partners have put $1.2 billion in GOCO investments to work across more than 5,200 projects in urban, suburban, and rural locales in all 64 counties.
 Investments by our independent board have resulted in 1.2 million acres of conserved land, 1,000 miles of river protected, 900 miles of trail, dozens of threatened and endangered species protected, and tens of thousands of youth connected to the outdoors.

 Through open conversation and regular meetings with our stakeholders, including local governments, land trusts, and Colorado Parks and Wildlife (CPW); key partners; and Coloradans interested in our state’s conservation and recreation future, we aim to ensure that what we fund reflects what you value most about Colorado and its outdoor spaces.